Thelma-DataNerd/credit-card-fraud-prediction-with-machine-learning/README.md

 ## Content
 The dataset shows credit card transactions from European cardholders in September 2013.
-It consists solely of numerical input variables, which have been derived through a Principal Component Analysis (PCA) transformation, reducing the original feature set into a more compact and simplified form."
+It consists solely of numerical input variables, which have been derived through a Principal Component Analysis (PCA) transformation, reducing the original feature set into a more compact and simplified form.

 ## Motivation
 Credit card fraud is a significant concern for financial institutions and individuals alike,